nglasl/silverstripe-extensible-search/README.md

 * Search **summary**, including the frequency, average time taken, and if the last search made actually contained results.
 * Search **history**, including search date/time, time taken, and the search engine used.
 * Export to CSV.

+## Archiving

+The `ExtensibleSearchArchiveTask` creates an archived collection of analytics for each search page.
+Depending on your search traffic, the queued jobs module may be recommended to trigger this on a schedule.

 ### Search Suggestions